 Where a student is identified as needing additional support, we take action to remove barriers to learning and put effective special educational provision in place.
-This SEND support takes the form of a four-part cycle (assess, plan, do, review) through which earlier decisions and actions are revisited, refined, and revised with a growing understanding of the student's needs and of what supports the student in making good progress and securing good outcomes.
+This SEN support takes the form of a four-part cycle (assess, plan, do, review) through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the student's needs and of what supports the student in making good progress and securing good outcomes.
 This is known as the graduated approach.
-It draws on more detailed approaches, more frequent review, and more specialist expertise in successive cycles in order to match interventions to the SEND of students and young people.
+It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEN of students and young people.

-Persistent disruptive or withdrawn behaviours do not necessarily mean that a student has SEND.
-Where there are concerns, there will be an assessment to determine whether there are any causal factors such as undiagnosed learning difficulties, difficulties with communication or mental health issues.
+Persistent disruptive or withdrawn behaviours do not necessarily mean that a student has SEN. Where there are concerns, there will be an assessment to determine whether there are any causal factors such as undiagnosed learning difficulties, difficulties with communication or mental health issues.
 If it is thought housing, family or other domestic circumstances may be contributing to the presenting behaviour, a multi-agency approach, supported by the use of approaches such as the Early Help Assessment, may be appropriate.

 Staff are alert to other events that can lead to learning difficulties or wider mental health difficulties, such as bullying or bereavement.
-Such events will not always lead to students having SEND but it can have an impact on well-being.
+Such events will not always lead to students having SEN but it can have an impact on well-being.
 We ensure appropriate provision is made in order to prevent problems escalating.
-Where there are long-lasting difficulties, we would consider whether the student might have SEND.
+Where there are long-lasting difficulties, we would consider whether the student might have SEN.

-Slow progress and low attainment do not necessarily mean that a student has SEND and should not automatically lead to a student being recorded as having SEND.
-However, they may be an indicator of a range of learning difficulties or disabilities.
+Slow progress and low attainment do not necessarily mean that a student has SEN and should not automatically lead to a student being recorded as having SEN. However, they may be an indicator of a range of learning difficulties or disabilities.
 Equally, it should not be assumed that attainment in line with chronological age means that there is no learning difficulty or disability.
-For example, some students and young people may be high achieving academically but may require additional support in communicating and interacting socially.
+For example, some students and young people may be high achieving academically, but may require additional support in communicating and interacting socially.
 Some learning difficulties and disabilities occur across the range of cognitive ability and, left unaddressed may lead to frustration, which may manifest itself as disaffection, emotional or behavioural difficulties.

-Identifying and assessing SEND for students or young people whose first language is not English requires particular care.
-We look carefully at all aspects of a student performance in different areas of learning and development or subjects to establish whether lack of progress is due to limitations in their command of English or if it arises from SEND or a disability.
-Difficulties related solely to limitations in English as an additional language are not SEND.
+Identifying and assessing SEN for students or young people whose first language is not English requires particular care.
+We look carefully at all aspects of a student performance in different areas of learning and development or subjects to establish whether lack of progress is due to limitations in their command of English or if it arises from SEN or a disability.
+Difficulties related solely to limitations in English as an additional language are not SEN.

-2.2 PLANNING PROVISION FOR STUDENTS WITH SEND
+1.1 PLANNING PROVISION FOR STUDENTS WITH SEN

-When a student has been identified as requiring SEND support, a SEND Support Plan will be drawn up which will identify the needs of the student and the long-term outcomes we want to achieve for them.
-A passport outlining strengths and areas of difficulty as well as strategies to support these areas within a classroom will be formulated by the year group teaching assistant team with the form teacher under the direction of the SENDCo SEND Team Leaders.
-The progress towards these outcomes and the targets in the IEP will be reviewed three times a year with parents at parents' evenings, meetings, or over the telephone/TEAMS if appropriate and agreed by both parties, or for students with an EHCP, at or following the review meeting.
+When a student has been identified as requiring SEN support, an SEN Support Plan will be drawn up which will identify the needs of the student and the long-term outcomes we want to achieve for them.
+An Individual Education Plan (IEP), outlining short term targets towards the outcomes in the SEN Support Plan, will be formulated by the year group teaching assistant team with the form teacher under the direction of the SENCo/Deputy SENCo.
+The progress towards these outcomes and the targets in the IEP will be reviewed three times a year with parents.

-Each review of the SEND Support plan will be informed by the views of the students, parents and class/subject teachers and the assessment information from teachers which will show whether adequate progress is being made.
+Each review of the SEN Support plan will be informed by the views of the students, parents and class/subject teachers and the assessment information from teachers which will show whether adequate progress is being made.